 - 1/2 teaspoon paprika

 - 150 grams peas frozen is fine

 - salt and pepper to tasty

-- Tip the dried green lentils into a bowl and cover with water.
+- Skip this step if using cooked tinned lentils.
+Tip the dried green lentils into a bowl and cover with water.
 Leave to soak for at least 2 hours if possible.

 - Peel the potatoes and cut into medium slices.
 Pop into a pan of boiling water, reduce the heat and simmer for 15-20 minutes until cooked but not mushy.
 Turn off the heat, drain and leave to cool a little in the pan until you're ready to use them.

 - Whilst the potatoes are cooking, prepare the other vegetables.
 Peel and finely chop the onion.
 Peel the carrots and chop into bite-sized chunks.
 Wipe the courgette and dice.
 Peel and finely chop the garlic.